Inyigolopez/RepData_PeerAssessment1/PA1_template.md

 ```

+## First Method: basic system graph

-..and now i'm going to create an other split in both datasets by Interval
+i'm going to create an other split in both datasets by Interval

 ```r